-Northern Ireland Fast Facts
+Northern Ireland Fast Facts | CNN

 Belfast is the capital of Northern Ireland.
-The nation is part of the United Kingdom, along with England, Scotland, and Wales.
+The nation is part of the United Kingdom, along with England, Scotland and Wales.

-According to the 2011 Census, the most recent survey available, the population is 42% Protestant and other Christian and 41% Catholic.
-The other 17% are non-religious or did not state their religion (17%), or are members of other religions (.8%).
+According to the 2011 Census, the most recent survey available, the population is 49% Protestant and other Christian, 45% Catholic, 6% are non-religious and 1% did not state their religion.

-Northern Ireland's history has been marked by sectarian violence, although in recent years, its political parties have been working toward compromise, and the two sides now make up a power-sharing government.
-Nationalists prefer to belong to a single, united Ireland.
-Unionists prefer to remain a part of the UK.

-Northern Ireland's history has been marked by sectarian violence, although in recent years, its political parties have been working toward compromise, and the two sides now make up a power-sharing government.
-Nationalists prefer to belong to a single, united Ireland.
-Unionists prefer to remain a part of the UK.
+Northern Ireland’s history has been marked by sectarian violence, although in recent years, its political parties have been working toward compromise and the two sides now make up a power-sharing government.

-Marching Season, a series of Protestant celebrations, takes place during the spring and early summer.
+Marching Season, a yearly series of Protestant celebrations, takes place during the spring and early summer.

-Political Groups:
+Political Groups (selected)

 The Democratic Unionist Party (DUP)